-- In Los Angeles, UCLA specialists provide the ONLY locally available pediatric-trauma services in the San Fernando Valley at Northridge Hospital.
-Launched in 2010, this Level II Pediatric Trauma Center provides immediate care for infants, children and adolescents with life-threatening traumatic injuries 24/7.
-Traumatic injuries are the leading cause of death and disability in children making immediate, life-saving medical care crucial.
-Care at a trauma center lowers the risk of death by 25 percent compared to non-trauma centers.
+In Los Angeles, UCLA specialists provide the only locally available pediatrictrauma services in the San Fernando Valley at Northridge Hospital.
+Launched in 2010, this Level II Pediatric Trauma Center provides immediate care for infants, children, and adolescents with life-threatening traumatic injuries 24/7.
 The Center has coverage by more than 20 subspecialty physicians 24-hours-a-day; and, technologically-advanced equipment to effectively resuscitate young patients regardless of age or body size.
+In 2019 alone, the program treated 700 patients.
-In 2019 alone, the program treated 700 patients. - The San Fernando Valley's ONLY radiation oncology treatment center is a partnership between UCLA and Northridge Hospital.
-It served 8,500 patients in FY19. - In Los Angeles County, UCLA specialists provide call coverage at Providence Saint John's Health Center for pediatric and neonatal surgery, interventional cardiology, and inpatient psychiatry. - Providence Little Company of Mary Medical Center in San Pedro partners with UCLA to provide their patients with post-transplant care in its sub-acute center.

-- In partnership with UCLA, Providence Saint John's Health Center operates the Cleft Palate Center, a nationally recognized program that provides surgical services to children with cleft lip and craniofacial abnormalities. - UC Davis and Mercy Medical Center Merced jointly run a cancer center providing treatment for more than 12,000 patients annually - the ONLY cancer center of its kind in the region. - In partnership with UCSF, St. Mary's Medical Center offers the ONLY inpatient adolescent psychiatry program in San Francisco, seeing more than 1,000 patients in FY19. - St. Joseph's Medical Center in Stockton partners with UCSF to give patients access to cancer clinical trials that would otherwise be out of reach. - Clinical education, fellowships, and residency programs for physician, nursing, physician assistant, physical therapy, and paramedic students at Providence hospitals in Humboldt, Sonoma, Napa, Los Angeles, and Orange counties. - In Sonoma County, UCSF specialists help provide care for fragile, critically ill newborns at Providence Santa Rosa Memorial Hospital.
+- The San Fernando Valley's only radiation oncology treatment center is a partnership between UCLA and Northridge Hospital.
+It served 8,500 patients in fiscal year 2019. - In Los Angeles County, UCLA specialists provide call coverage at Providence Saint John's Health Center for pediatric and neonatal surgery, interventional cardiology, and inpatient psychiatry - Providence Little Company of Mary Medical Center in San Pedro partners with UCLA to provide their patients with post-transplant care in its sub-acute center. - In partnership with UCLA, Providence Saint John's Health Center operates the Cleft Palate Center, a nationally recognized program that provides surgical services to children with cleft lip and craniofacial abnormalities. - UC Davis and Mercy Medical Center Merced jointly run a cancer center providing treatment for more than 12,000 patients annually - the only cancer center of its kind in the region. - In partnership with UCSF, St. Mary's Medical Center offers the only inpatient adolescent psychiatry program in San Francisco, seeing more than 1,000 patients in fiscal year 2019. - St. Joseph's Medical Center in Stockton partners with UCSF to give patients access to cancer clinical trials that would otherwise be out of reach. - Clinical education, fellowships, and residency programs for physician, nursing, physician assistant, physical therapy, and paramedic students at Providence hospitals in Humboldt, Sonoma, Napa, Los Angeles, and Orange counties. - In Sonoma County, UCSF specialists help provide care for fragile, critically ill newborns at Providence Santa Rosa Memorial Hospital.
 Through this partnership, Providence has direct access to the resources of one of the finest intensive care nurseries in the world and can perform specialized procedures in Santa Rosa that would otherwise require a trip to San Francisco. - In Napa County, UCSF neurosurgeons perform cranial and spinal surgery at Providence Queen of the Valley Medical Center's Peggy Herman Neurosciences Center.

-In this pandemic, these Partnerships are More Vital Than Ever.
+In this pandemic, partnerships are more vital than ever.
 Every year, these relationships support programs that serve tens of thousands of Californians.
 Right now, they are an indispensable element of California's battle against the pandemic and protect its most vulnerable residents from it.
 At a time when COVID-19 is placing unprecedented demands on our State's health care providers, any effort to weaken that safety net would only harm the state's most vulnerable residents.
-Now, more than ever, is the time to sustain these community connections to ensure that all persons in our state have access to life saving care.